DKILGORE79/Kilgore-Portfolio/README.md

 ## Usage

-Once deployed the application can be viewed in a traditional desktop web browser.
+Once deployed the application can be viewed in a traditional desktop web browser, tablet or mobile device.

 ## 1200px
 ![Alt text](./assets/images/1200px-snapshot.png "1200px")